PubMed ID: 16433927

 - Stratification was also done at individual level in order to achieve the same age-gender structure of the invited sample of each village

-- The study provides estimates of blood pressure and salt intake in the Ashanti region of Ghana.
+- The study provides estimates of BP and salt intake in the Ashanti region of Ghana.

-- The authors found changes in blood pressure and sodium excretion within each intervention village were less than expected from the pilot study.
+- The authors found changes in BP and sodium excretion within each intervention village were less than expected from the pilot study.
 They speculated that the control villages may have also received information about lowering Na, but were not sure how that occurred

 - There is a possibility of confounding factors in BP measurement since time of day was controlled, but ambient temperature was not measured